-its job at a specific location as opposed to deriving the times directly from the information about the traveling times between the gates and the amount of time needed at each gate to perform the required activities.
+Mobile MPC as introduced in [15] is suitable for the aforementioned settings with human operators taking an active part in the control process; however its performance could be improved.
+The improvement that we propose is to add another degree of freedom to the controller: we allow the controller to also decide on the exact time instant at which the operator should perform its job at a specific location as opposed to deriving the times directly from the information about the traveling times between the gates and the amount of time needed at each gate to perform the required activities.
 By letting the operator wait sometimes before proceeding to a next location, the performance can be enhanced as the time instants at which changes at local sites take place can be better synchronized with the dynamics of the canal.
-Indeed, good performance in terms of maintaining water levels close to setpoints is important in the considered application to enable efficient discharge flows to the water users (offtakes).
+Indeed, good performance and specifically maintaining water levels close to setpoints are important in the considered application to enable efficient discharge flows to the water users (offtakes).

 We employ here a linear model of a canal [17], [19] describing the relation between water levels in pools and flows between the pools so that the flows serve as control inputs in the model.
-Using time instant optimization MPC (TIO-MPC) [6], [21], we parameterize the flows through the gates in terms of the specific required time instants and flow changes assigned by the controller.
+Using time instant optimization MPC (TIO-MPC) [6], [21], we parametrize the flows through the gates in terms of the specific required time instants and flow changes assigned by the controller.
 To use continuous time instants, we use sampled data MPC, as opposed to [15], where discrete-time MPC was considered.
 We also regard more human-related aspects in the control design.
 In particular, we add a penalty on a number of location changes in the path that the operator needs to take, with the aim to ease the workload of the operator, and we consider a delay between when a measurement is taken and a control action is applied as would occur in reality.

 In Section II we describe the original Mobile MPC approach.
-In Section III we point out some weaknesses of the original Mobile MPC approach and in response we introduce the new and improved method for humanin-the-loop TIO-MPC of an irrigation canal.
+In Section III we point out some weaknesses of the original Mobile MPC approach and in response we introduce the new and improved method for human-in-the-loop TIO-MPC of an irrigation canal.
 Section IV demonstrates the performance of our method and compares it with the existing solution in a simulation-based case study.
 Our concluding remarks are given in Section V.